Reshmaselvaraj/Amazon-Sales-Data-Analysis/README.md

-#Amazon Sales Data Analysis:
+# Amazon Sales Data Analysis:

 Have to conduct a detailed year-wise analysis of Amazon sales data to understand sales trends by identifying key metrics and other factors and show the meaningful relationship between attributes.

+Dashboard 1

+!(C:\Users\reshma.selvaraj\Downloads\PAGE 1.png)
-Dashboard 1 Dashboard 2
+Dashboard 2

+Dashboard 3

+Dashboard 4

 𝗜𝗻𝘀𝗶𝗴𝗵𝘁𝘀:
 ⦿ Top 5 Gross Profit Margin Categories: